-Consequently, the health law field is evidencing a marked growth in legal employment.
+Both because of the rapid growth in the healthcare industry itself and because of compatatively tighter legal oversight, the health law field is evidencing a marked growth in legal employment.
 Commentators consistently tout it as the "hottest" legal practice area (see, e.g., recent articles in Wall Street Journal; New York Times; Student Lawyer; National Jurist).
 Indeed, health law has become such a distinct field of recognized expertise that some state bars have developed board certification programs in healthcare.